JakubNemecekHub/tree/README.md

  # AVL

  A type of self-balancing binary search tree.
 Note that during the balancing act, the *binary search tree* property can be violated, if there are duplicated keys in the tree.
-(To demonstrate this situation, try, for example, inserting only one value into the AVL tree multiple times.) **Does this fact mean, that in-order traversal does not necessarily print ordered nodes from smallest to largest?**
+(To demonstrate this situation, try, for example, inserting only one value into the AVL tree multiple times.)
+This violation, however, doesn't seam severe; It jus might happen that node's right child is equal to this node.
+In-order traversal still accesses elements ordered from smallest to largest.

+## Balancing

+While balancing, we are not directly interested in node's depth/height.
+What is of interest and use to us is the Balance factor of a node.
+Balance factor (BF) is the difference in height/depth of node's right child ath its left child.
+When BF ∈ {-1, 0, 1} we say that node is balanced.
+Otherwise the node is unbalanced and a appropriate rotation operation needs to be performed to balance our poor node.
+If BF < 0 node is left heavy
+If BF > 0 node is right heavy
+        Other name for Balance factor is Skew.
+Unbalanced nodes are said to be skewed.
+Balanced node are still referred to as balanced.